 Also located on the mountain is the Buffalo Bill Museum, which is aimed at preserving his story-worthy legacy.

 The mountain offers numerous hiking trails, mountain biking routes, and a steep, winding road to cycle on.
 Constructed all the way back in 1913, the Lariat Loop is a 4.6-mile switchback that features 56 curves that makes an ascent from 2,000 feet all the way to Buffalo Bill’s grave at the mountain’s summit.

 Between its stellar mountain views, manageable difficulty, and close proximity to Golden and the Denver suburbs, the Lookout Mountain Trail is one of the Front Range’s most popular hiking trails for a reason.

 Also known as the Windy Saddle Lookout Mountain Trail, a trek on this rewarding route will take you from the Apex West/Enchanted Forest Trailhead through the Lookout Mountain Nature Preserve to Lookout Mountain’s summit and finally Windy Saddle Park if you do the whole thing.

 Depending on where you begin your journey, there’s a 500ft elevation gain on this trail, which is under three miles at its most popular section between Windy Saddle Park and the top of Lookout Mountain.

-This heavily trafficked trail allows leashed dogs, but if yours isn’t well-trained, the multi-use nature of this area is sure to pose a challenge for you and your pup during weekends when its visited the most.
-The Outbound Collective recommends the less popular and hikers-only Beaver Brook Trail for visitors with dogs, which is well reviewed for its scenic views and close to the Lookout Mountain Trail.
+This heavily trafficked trail allows leashed dogs, but if yours isn’t well-trained, the multi-use nature of this area is sure to pose a challenge for you and your pup during weekends when it’s visited the most.
+Consider the less popular and hikers-only Beaver Brook Trail for visitors with dogs, which is well-reviewed for its scenic views and close to the Lookout Mountain Trail.

 Other Activities on Lookout Mountain